alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 *  hear from specialists in [technology architecture](/service-manual/technology/architecture.html)
 *  learn about best practice in security, privacy and identity
-*  hear how government is using open source and open standards to deliver more effective digital services
+*  hear how government is using open source and open standards to provide more effective digital services
 *  consider how to deliver effective digital services in the context of departments’ existing and planned IT systems

 ###Procure to improve

-Delivering high quality digital services that improve continuously often depends on effective procurement.
+Delivering high-quality digital services that improve continuously often depends on effective procurement.
 As a group you will:

 *  consider how to procure tools and systems fit for the purpose of agile, user-centred development
 *  discuss the range of options available, and how to determine make or buy decisions